This section contains information about the use of our website.

-Where possible, TCC has provided information on the website as HyperText Markup Language (HTML) based content or other equally accessible formats.
+Where possible, Townsville City Council has provided information on the website as HyperText Markup Language (HTML) based content or other equally accessible formats.
 In some cases, however, we do have a range of resources and documents that are provided most efficiently as a Portable Document Format (PDF) file.

 PDF is the open standard for electronic document distribution worldwide.
 Adobe PDF is a universal file format that preserves all of the fonts, formatting, colours, and graphics of any source document, regardless of the application and platform used to create it.
 Adobe PDF files are compact and can be shared, viewed, navigated, and printed exactly as intended by anyone with the free Adobe Acrobat Software.